About This Course

 - MG6315 Project Management (5 credits)

-- FE6508 Food Supply Chain and Value Analysis (5 credits)
+- FE6506 Food Branding and Digital Media Marketing (5 credits)

 Further details on the modules listed above can be found in our book of modules.
 Any modules listed above are indicative of the current set of modules for this course but are subject to change from year to year.